intel/intel-extension-for-transformers/docs/weightonlyquant.md

 ```

 You can also save and load your quantized low bit model by the below code.
-> Note: Only supports CPU device for now.

 ```python
 from intel_extension_for_transformers.transformers import AutoModelForCausalLM